 Odd Wisconsin Archive

-Effigy mounds were treated as trifling curiosities by most 19th-century settlers, and enormous numbers of them were looted, plowed under or, since they were often found near wetlands, used for landfill.
-Even the famous Man Mound was cut off at the knees by a rural road, and developers today still destroy mounds accidentally or in ignorance of the law passed to protect them.
-Before you build that summer house or swimming pool, please familiarize yourself with our services to landowners who may have mounds on their property.
+Effigy mounds were treated as trifling curiosities by most 19th-century settlers.
+Enormous numbers of them were looted, plowed under or, since they were often found near wetlands, used for landfill.
+Even the famous Man Mound was cut off at the knees by a rural road.
+Developers today still destroy mounds accidentally or in ignorance of the law passed to protect them.
+So before you build that summer house or swimming pool, please familiarize yourself with our services to landowners who may have mounds on their property.

 The effigy mounds that survive continue to awe and impress us with their other-worldy beauty and simple antiquity.
 In recent years, the Society has assisted artists and musicians who were creating works inspired by them, Indian tribes and local historians working to save them, and countless thousands of children for whom they are virtual time-machines, carrying young imaginations back 1,000 years in a single glance.
 For more information, pick up a copy of Indian Mounds of Wisconsin by Bob Birmingham and Leslie Eisenberg, or one of the other titles about mounds in specific parts of our state.

 :: Posted in Curiosities on October 17, 2013